hotrungnhan/remitano_interview/readme.md

-# LiveURL will very slow in first start due to the prodiver service coldstart, please wait at least 1 min then.
+# LiveURL will very slow in first start due to the prodiver service coldstart, trigger two url below and then wait at least 1 min.

 > Trigger these two link to boot the server
 ```bash